Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers

 Of note in panel A is the bounce-back after impact, which is mainly caused by the elastic trigger fork design, increasing in height with higher impact velocities.
-Likewise, in panel A the unsuccessful attempt (blue line) can be easily identified, as the re-attachment to the perch does not happen, i.e. rather than stabilise at zero (perch-level), the height continues to drop after impact.
+Likewise, in panel A, the unsuccessful attempt (blue line) can be easily identified, as the re-attachment to the perch does not happen, i.e. rather than stabilising at zero (perch-level), the height continues to drop after impact.
 Similar effects can also be seen in panel C, where the bounce-back effect is clearly visible in the positive Z-acceleration peaks.
 Higher impact velocities, therefore, lead to a quicker and larger recoil of the system from the perch, at one point exceeding the gripper reaction time or, rather, leaving the designed closing area too early.

+In order to quantify the properties of the system after impact, we modelled it as a 1-DoF mass-spring-damper system and estimated the spring stiffness \textit{k} and damping coefficient \textit{c} using a linear regression with a dataset from the free fall tests (see figure~\ref{fig:estimation}).
+This resulted in an estimated spring stiffness k = 235.8\,N/m with a standard error of 22.2\,N/m, and an estimated damping coefficient c = 2.44\,Ns/m with a standard error of 0.5\,Ns/m.
+We validated this model with another dataset of a fall test with lower impact velocity and achieved similar accuracy (see figure~\ref{fig:validation}).

 As the recording of the Vicon data adds complexity to the setup and adds weight to the robot, due to the markers that need to be attached to it, all further 64 fall tests were conducted using only the on-board IMU data recording.
 A table containing the calculated velocities from these tests can be accessed in Extension~\ref{Extensions}.2.
 The aim of these tests was to determine the maximum feasible impact velocity through gradual variations of the drop height.

-These tests were conducted for five different perch inclinations, i.e. 0°, 3°, 6°, 9° and 11° (see visualisation in Fig.~\ref{fig:inclination}), and the maximum successful impact velocity was obtained for each of these cases.
+These tests were conducted for five different perch inclinations, i.e. 0°, 3°, 6°, 9° and 11° (see visualisation in figure~\ref{fig:inclination}), and the maximum successful impact velocity was obtained for each of these cases.